-While you may feel like you need to attend every single PTA meeting or chaperone every field trip, give yourself permission to say “no.” Of course, if these events are important to you, do them!
+Even though you might not be leaving your house much these days, you can still overextend yourself.
+While you may feel pressure to stay active at home, give yourself permission to say “no” when you’re feeling overwhelmed.
+Of course, if events are important to you, do them!
 But be sure to cut out other activities you’re not keen on so you can free up time for what is truly important (including self-care!).

 We understand that saying no can be easier said than done, but turning down the things that aren’t top priorities will help you create the mental space to better tackle the things that do matter.

 Delegating household tasks can be extremely difficult at first.
 But after you’ve practiced flexing your delegation muscle a bit, you’ll wonder why you didn’t start sharing responsibilities sooner!

 Talk with your partner about the responsibilities each of you have and if there’s a better way to divvy them up (and if there are some you can outsource—see tip five below).
 Depending on the ages of your kids, you can involve them too!
 Preschoolers can help fold laundry and bus the table, and older kids can take responsibility for bigger tasks such as vacuuming, dusting and sweeping floors.
 While it will certainly take time and effort upfront to get everyone onboard, it will pay off in the long run.

 Extra Tip: Think about creating a reward system the whole family can get excited about!
 Perhaps, each week your kids successfully complete their tasks, they get to pick a toy or craft out of a special box, or every month your family can celebrate a job well done by going to a favorite restaurant or on an adventure together.